Law of 4 February 1794: Enactment

-Sonthonax sent delegates back to Paris to advocate for emancipation.
+Sonthonax sent delegates back to Paris to advocate for emancipation in all French territories.
 While the delegates were briefly arrested by opponents of Sonthonax, they were well received by the National Convention, where they justified the earlier proclamation on both practical and moral grounds.
 After their speeches, Jean-François Delacroix exclaimed that the National Convention should not "dishonor itself by a long discussion", and so it passed the law by acclamation.